Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Discussion

-The systems tradeoff is real, but it is not prohibitive.
-Dense and hybrid baselines still define the fastest end of the throughput spectrum, whereas \textsc{TRC}$^2$ bears additional overhead from routing, retrieval, and replay.
-Even so, the throughput penalty is not uniform across scales, and several \textsc{TRC}$^2$ models remain well within a practical regime while delivering materially better quality and retention.
-The d768-l4 model is particularly informative in this regard: it combines strong task-boundary scores, the best perplexity AUFC, and competitive throughput relative to efficient baselines.
-This indicates that the architecture is already operating in a favorable region of the quality--stability--efficiency tradeoff, even before any dedicated kernel-level optimization.
+The systems tradeoff is real, but not prohibitive.
+Figure~\ref{fig:efficiency_frontier} shows that \textsc{TRC}$^2$ pays extra cost for routing, retrieval, and replay, yet several variants remain in a practical regime.
+The d768-l4 model is especially informative: it combines strong task boundary quality, the best perplexity retention profile, and competitive throughput.

-A broader implication is that continual-learning performance in language modeling is not governed solely by parameter count or by the choice between dense and sparse feed-forward computation.
-The results point instead to the importance of \emph{where} adaptive capacity is placed and \emph{how} it is gated.
-In \textsc{TRC}$^2$, the thalamic pathway regulates inter-column communication, while the hippocampal pathway provides event-selective storage and replay.
-The evidence here suggests that this division of labor improves retention without sacrificing competitive language-modeling performance.
-That makes the proposed architecture interesting not only as a new backbone, but as a concrete systems-level hypothesis about how to build autoregressive models that remain plastic without becoming fragile.

-There are, however, two limits that should be stated clearly.
-The first is that endpoint quality and cumulative retention are not identical objectives.
-The ablations show that the best final score on the most recent task need not coincide with the best forgetting profile.
-The second is that the architecture still leaves efficiency on the table.
-The strongest next step on the engineering side is therefore not to alter the learning principle, but to reduce the cost of the sparse pathway through better routing kernels, tighter active-column execution, and more efficient replay scheduling.
-The current results already justify that investment.
+Beyond model quality, architectures reducing forgetting can make long-lived pipelines more efficient and easier to update without full retraining.
+However, stronger persistent adaptation may also preserve harmful or incorrect information more, which makes careful evaluation and monitoring important.